prasad-guntakinda/linux/03_Users_n_Groups/Users_Notes.md

 In Linux, users and groups are fundamental components for managing system security and permissions.
 They help control access to files, directories, and system resources.

+## LEARN
-## Users
+### Users

 - A user in Linux is an account that can log in and perform tasks.
-Each user has a unique identifier and associated permissions.
+- Each user has a unique identifier (UID) and associated permissions.
-- Each user is identified by a unique identification number or UID by the system.
-- All the information of users in a system are stored in /etc/passwdfile.
+- All the users info are stored in `/etc/passwd` file.
-- The hashed passwords for users are stored in /etc/shadow file.
+- Hashed passwords for users are stored in `/etc/shadow` file.

-### Types of Users
+#### Types of Users
 | User Type    | Description                                                                 |
 | ------------ | --------------------------------------------------------------------------- |
 | Root User    | The superuser with unrestricted access to the system.                       |
 | Regular User | A standard user with limited permissions.                                   |
 | System User  | A user created by the system for running specific services or applications. |

-### User Information
+#### User Information on /etc/passwd

 User details are stored in the `/etc/passwd` file.
 Each line represents a user and contains the following fields:
 ```
 username:x:UID:GID:comment:home_directory:shell